priseborough/InertialNav/ReadMe.txt

 3 North,East,Down  earth magnetic flux components
 3 X,Y,Z body fixed magnetic flux components (these are opposite sign to the compass offsets used by APM)

-The filter is designed to run in parallel with the exisiting APM AHRS complementary filter, firstly to provide a bootstrap for initial alignment, and secondly to provide a watchdog reference to detect filter divergence.
+The filter is designed to run in parallel with the existing APM AHRS complementary filter, firstly to provide a bootstrap for initial alignment, and secondly to provide a watchdog reference to detect filter divergence.

-No optimisation of tuning parameters has been perfomred, other than to roughly set them based on innovation sequence RMS errors obtained from teh test data set.
+No optimisation of tuning parameters has been performed, other than to roughly set them based on innovation sequence RMS errors obtained from the test data set.

 The three test data sets were obtained from a PX4 FMU and digital airspeed sensor, installed in a Skywalker X-8 airframe.
 The 2nd and 3rd data sets include aerobatic manoeuvres (loops and axial rolls), but no spinning due to